bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 2/BabySoC Fundamentals and Functional Modelling/README.md

 ## Digital to Analog Converter (DAC)
 - A DAC is a device that converts **digital signals** (binary numbers) into **analog voltages or currents**.
 DACs are essential in interfacing digital systems (like processors) with real world analog devices (speakers, sensors etc)
-- There are 2 types of DACs:
+- There are 2 types of DACs
    - Weighted Resistor DAC
    - R-2R Ladder DAC

 ### Weighted Resistor DAC
 - Uses resistors weighted in powers of 2